2022 Tower Hamlets London Borough Council election: Council term

 Rabina Khan disbanded PATH in August 2018 and switched to the Liberal Democrats.
 Mohammed Pappu, a councillor for Blackwall and Cubitt town, was suspended from the Labour Party in October 2018 after sharing antisemitic posts on social media.
 In the following month, he apologised, saying that he had not read the posts properly and offered to undergo training.
 A Labour councillor for Lansbury ward, Mohammad Harun, resigned in December 2018 after Biggs ordered an investigation into allegations of housing fraud.
 A Labour councillor for Shadwell ward, Ruhul Amin, resigned in January 2019 because he was moving to Bangladesh.
 Both by-elections took place in February 2019, with Rajib Ahmed holding Lansbury for Labour and Ohid Ahmed coming in second place for Aspire.
 The Aspire candidate Mohammad Harun Miah won the by-election in Shadwell, with the Labour candidate Asik Rahman coming in second place.
 Asik Rahman had apologised during the campaign for liking the Facebook page of Zakir Naik, a preacher who was banned from entering the UK.

 The leader of the Conservatives on the council, Andrew Wood, resigned from his party to sit as an independent in February 2020 while remaining in the Conservative group on the council.
 He cited the Conservative government's approach to Brexit and decision to override guidance to approve a controversial housing development in the borough.
 John Pierce, a Labour councillor for Weavers ward, died in June 2021.
 He had been first elected in 2012.
 A by-election to fill the seat was held in August 2021, which was won by the Aspire candidate Kabir Ahmed.
-A Conservative councillor credited Aspire's victory to the Labour council's implementation of low traffic neighbourhood schemes, which Ahmed promised to end if Aspire won the 2022 council elections.
+A Conservative councillor credited Aspire's victory to the Labour council's implementation of low traffic neighbourhood schemes, which Ahmed promised to end if Aspire won the 2022 council election.